fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd4.md

     - Orc 11 appears, swing & a miss on Thor
     - Oberon casts Faerie Fire on the 3 orcs
         - Orc 12 & Orc 9 are affected
-    - Spectral Spear appears, but misses Harix
+    - Spiritual Weapon appears, but misses Harix
     - Carlor moves Hunter's Mark onto Orc 9, and hits with an arrow for 9 damage
     - Orc 12 hits Dagon for 8 damage
     - Thor attacks Orc 9 and ends it with 9 damage